When heterogeneity drives hysteresis: Anticonformity in the multistate $q$-voter model on networks: Pair Approximation

 where $f_\eta^{s \rightarrow s'}$ is the probability that a voter in state $s$ and type $\eta$ flips its state to $s'$.
 The coarsest approximation is based on the assumption that the state concentrations in the neighborhood of each voter are equivalent to the global ones, which corresponds to the mean-field approximation.
 Within MFA, the system of voters can be fully described by tracking only the concentration of each voter class.
 The mean-field flipping probabilities for the annealed and quenched disorders are, respectively, given by:

 where $\delta_{ij}$ is the standard Kronecker delta.
-However, as stated at the beginning of this section, the applicability of the mean-field approximation is very limited, since its assumptions correspond to a complete graph topology (all-to-all interactions).
-Therefore, in this paper we use the pair approximation, which allows us to study the $q$-voter dynamics on sparse networks with negligible clustering.
+However, as stated at the beginning of this section, the applicability of the mean-field approximation is very limited, since its assumptions correspond to all-to-all interactions, either in the form of a complete graph topology for the simplest homogeneous approach or an annealed network approximation for the heterogeneous mean-field~\cite{Sood2008, Moretti2012, Moretti2013}.
+Therefore, in this paper, we use the pair approximation, which accounts for the dynamical correlation between nearest neighbors, allowing us to study the $q$-voter dynamics on sparse networks with negligible clustering.

 Within PA, we assume that the state of each neighbor of a given voter $v$ is an independent and identically distributed (i.i.d.) random variable, conditioned only on the class of voter $v$.
 Hence, the flipping probabilities for the annealed and quenched disorders, respectively, can be expressed in the PA regime as: